apache/druid/extensions-contrib/grpc-query/README.md

 Druid uses REST as its RPC protocol.
 Druid has a large variety of REST operations including query, ingest jobs, monitoring, configuration and many more.
-Although REST is a universally supported RPC format, is not the only one in use.
+Although REST is a universally supported RPC format, it is not the only one in use.
 This extension allows gRPC-based clients to issue SQL queries.

 Druid is optimized for high-concurrency, low-complexity queries that return a